The best photography spots in Stockholm

 3. Katarinavägen

 It is a very popular place in city guides.
-We experienced a beautiful sunset there and the view of the old city is indeed, one of the best.
-Unfortunately, there was a construction site at the time of our visit and the photos which resulted were not great for us.
+We experienced a beautiful sunset there and the view of the old city is truly one of the best you can experience.
+Unfortunately, there was some construction going on at the time of our visit and the resulting photos were not great.

 Slussen kajen from Katarinavägen